"Let us all come together in peace, understanding, and love in the midst of a war that is raging upon the bodies, minds,

 -

-Providing Resource Information for Prevention of and Recovery from Substance Use Disorder
+Providing Resource Information for Prevention, Treatment & Recovery from substance use disorder

 -

-Present Live Events – We will host community gatherings throughout the year to learn, to grow, to support each other, to celebrate those in recovery and to remember those we have lost.
+Present Live Events – Host community gatherings throughout the year to learn, to grow, to support each other, to celebrate those in recovery and to remember those we have lost.

 -

-Share on Social Media - We will use various media platforms to increase awareness and bring strength in numbers.
+Share on Social Media - Use various media platforms to increase awareness and bring strength in numbers.

 -

-Form Community Partnerships - We will build effective alliances with other area organizations to tackle this cause together.
+Form Community Partnerships - Build effective alliances with other area organizations to tackle this cause together.

 -

-Create a Photo Memorial – An ongoing photo wall of our loved ones will be displayed on our website and at events to honor their lives.
+Create a Photo Memorial – Display an ongoing photo wall of our loved ones on our website and at events to honor their lives.

 WHY WE MUST ACT !